[Explained] Should Neutral Wire be thinner than Phase Wire or Not?

 When Neutral Wire should be thinner than Phase Wire?

 The LT side of the transformer or alternator neutral terminal is connected to the ground.
 Here the main purpose of the neutral wire is to ground the fault current in case of unbalance or harmonics.
 Here the neutral wire does not carry the load current.
-In this case, the size of the neutral wire may be less than phase wire.
+In this case, the size of the neutral wire may be less than the phase wire.

 According to the electrical standard( IEC 60364-5-52),

-1. When each phase conductor has a cross-sectional area greater than 16 mm-square(for copper) or 25 mm-square(for aluminum) in the polyphase system, then the neutral conductor may have smaller cross-sectional area than the individual phase conductor.
+1. When each phase conductor has a cross-sectional area greater than 16 mm-square(for copper) or 25 mm-square(for aluminum) in the polyphase system, then the neutral conductor may have a smaller cross-sectional area than the individual phase conductor.

 2. If the harmonic is greater than 10% in a polyphase system, then the neutral conductor should have the same size as the phase conductors.